AntoineGa/docker-fly/README.md

+# This is an old repo

+[Hoverfly](https://github.com/SpectoLabs/hoverfly) can be found on the [Docker Hub](https://hub.docker.com/r/spectolabs/hoverfly/).
+If you are looking for the Dockerfile used to produce this public docker image, please look [here](https://github.com/SpectoLabs/hoverfly/blob/master/Dockerfile).

-# Dockerfiles for Hoverfly images
+### Dockerfiles for Hoverfly images (broken from v0.9.0)

 Currently using either Alpine 3.3 (for the minimalists) or Debian Wheezy base images.